HetThakkar16/Projects/README.md

 # Projects
-The projects that I have made during my lifetime.
+The projects that I have made till now.

+1.